-A significant increase in high voltage switchgear is purchased during the planning period.
-This is predominantly circuit-breakers and disconnectors associated with the 66kV subtransmission developments but includes items at 11kV and 22kV.
-See section 5.4 - Network Development for details.
+A significant amount of high voltage switchgear has been purchased in the last two decades and a reasonable quantity will be purchased during the planning period.
+This is predominantly ring main units, fuses and disconnectors associated with the 22kV conversion programme.
+See section 5.4 - Planning Our Network for details.

-4.11 Low Voltage Switchgear Assets
+6.11 Low Voltage Switchgear Assets

 Housed in various enclosures are a range of LV switchgear, which perform various protective and operational functions.
 The simplest item in this category is a fuse connecting a consumer to the LV network from a pole or pillar box.
-Most polemounted substations will have a single set of fuses on the LV side to protect the connected cable or conductor from fault.
+Most pole-mounted substations will have a single set of fuses on the LV side to protect the connected cable or conductor from fault.
 These have traditionally been porcelain bases with HRC fuses.
-Extensive use has now been made of underhung DIN style fusedisconnectors where loads have approached the rating of the porcelain equivalent.
+Extensive use has now been made of underhung DIN style fuse-disconnectors where loads have approached the rating of the porcelain equivalent.